Skip to main content

 Anyone intending to apply for selection must register their intention to apply by the closing date above.
 At the time of registration, applicants must be able to meet all generic eligibility requirements available on the Royal Australasian College of Surgeons (RACS) website.
 A registration fee is payable to the RACS by any applicant who is not a current SET Trainee or RACS Fellow.
 All registrations are conducted online through the RACS website.
 The Neurosurgical Society of Australasia (NSA) is not involved in the registration process and any questions should be directed to the RACS.

-Applications can only be submitted by registered applicants (see Step 1) using the neurosurgery online application form.
+Applications can only be submitted by applicants who have completed Step 1 and Step 2 using the neurosurgery online application form.
 Applications must be submitted prior to the advertised Closing Date for applications.
 No other form of application will be accepted.
-Once an application is submitted, it cannot be changed.
+Once an application is submitted and scored, it cannot be changed.
 Applicants are responsible for ensuring their application is complete and correct at the time of submission.
-Applicants must pay a selection application fee of $AUD985 prior to the advertised closing date for applications to be considered for selection.
-This fee is non-refundable and is inclusive of the examination fee.
+Applicants must pay a selection application fee prior to the advertised closing date for applications to be considered for selection.
+This fee is non-refundable .
 Failure to pay the selection application fee by the communicated due will result in the application being withdrawn.

 Selection Tools